sonic-net/SONiC/doc/warm-reboot/multi-asic-warmboot.md

 ## Steps done when the device comes back up after warm boot

 On the way up after warm reboot, the sequence could be same as what we do for a single ASIC platform.
-The design change would be with the
+The design change would be related to
-  - usage of different redis database saved file per ASIC instance
+  - restore from different redis database saved file per ASIC instance

-  - usage of different sai warboot saved files per ASIC instance.
+  - restore from different sai warboot saved files per ASIC instance.